ironmansoftware/universal-docs/dashboard/dashboards/migrating-from-universal-dashboard-2.9.md

 [Click here](../published-folders.md) to learn more about Published Folders in PowerShell Universal.

+## Migrating to Universal Dashboard v3

+This section contains migration information for upgrading from UDv2 to UDv3.
+They are vastly different frameworks and will require rewriting your dashboard.
+Many of the concepts are the same.

 ### Pages

 Pages have a different behavior in v3.
 All pages are dynamic pages.
 This means that you don't have to worry about whether a page will be generated at run time or doing start up.
 Pages are always generated during runtime.